What do the Robots know?

 This reframes the entire design challenge.
 The robot does not need emotions.
 It needs to be intelligible.
 It needs to provide a surface through which humans can accurately read its condition, anticipate its behavior, and coordinate action with it.
 Most importantly, it needs mechanisms of expression that humans can interpret through the symbolic and social practices we already use to understand one another.

-For much of the modern era, technological design has been dominated by the assumption that better prediction produces better systems.
-Yet AI confronts us with a different frontier.
-The challenge is no longer merely computational.
-It is hermeneutic.
-The question is not only whether a machine can explain the world, but whether humans can meaningfully interpret the machine and incorporate it into their own processes of judgment and understanding.
+Much of modern technological design has assumed that better prediction produces better systems — that if you can measure, model, and control something, you understand it.
+But that assumption runs into trouble with AI.
+The challenge is no longer only whether a machine can explain the world.
+It is whether humans can meaningfully interpret the machine and incorporate it into their own processes of judgment.

 The Deepest Claim

-This perspective derives from an epistemology centered not on the discovery of external facts but on interpretive self-understanding.
-It sits somewhere between pragmatism, phenomenology, and hermeneutics, and is considerably more interesting than the question of whether a machine is conscious.
+Self-knowledge often emerges through dialogue with things that are not selves and the algorithm is not valuable because it knows us, it is valuable because it helps us know ourselves; this potentially provocative perspective derives from an epistemology centered not on the discovery of external facts but on interpretive self-understanding.
+This view sits somewhere between pragmatism, phenomenology, and hermeneutics, and is considerably more interesting than the questions surrounding whether a machine has consciousness.

 Viewed this way, the challenge facing robotics and artificial intelligence changes dramatically.
 The primary design problem is not how to create emotions in machines, but how to create systems that humans can meaningfully understand and live alongside.
 The robot does not need an inner life that mirrors our own.
 It needs to be intelligible.
 It needs to communicate its state, reveal its intentions, invite appropriate forms of trust, and participate in the symbolic practices through which human beings make sense of the world.

-This is why the most important questions in robotics may not ultimately be technical.
-They are philosophical, aesthetic, and political.
-They concern the forms of understanding that emerge when humans encounter increasingly sophisticated machines and the kinds of relationships those machines make possible.
+This is why the most important questions in the future of AI and robotics may not ultimately be technical; there is a point where they become inherently philosophical, aesthetic, political, and alarmingly ethical.
+This emergent domain concerns the forms of understanding that become relevant when humans encounter increasingly sophisticated machines and the data-centric relationships those machines make possible.

-A society that asks only whether a machine can think may miss the more profound question entirely: What ways of knowing, interpreting, and being human are these technologies teaching us to inhabit?
+This reckoning should have happened sooner — but America...
+A society organized around asking whether a machine can think misses the more profound question entirely: What ways of knowing, interpreting, and being human are these technologies teaching us to inhabit?
+What freedoms are we giving up in the process?
+What is happening behind the curtain while we argue about the visible politics?

 About the Author